 The following figure demonstrates the building’s pre-retrofit and post-retrofit performance relative to the median energy performance of 39 buildings that were examined in a 2012 study on energy consumption in mid- and high-rise multi-unit residential buildings.
 The building enclosure retrofit was able to reduce the energy use from slightly above this median to well below.

-By investing in a deep energy retrofit study and in their building enclosure renewal project, the owners were able to achieve a net benefit over and above capital costs of nearly $53 per m2 in the building.
+By investing in a deep energy retrofit study and in their building enclosure renewal project, the owners were able to achieve a net benefit over and above capital costs of nearly $53 per metre square in the building.
 This amounted to an incremental rate of return of 34% and a simple payback of just 2 years.

 Conclusion: What Does This Mean for Your Building?